pyamg.amg_core#

 - Parameters:

-CSR row pointer array for transpose of SOC matrix
+array CSR row pointer array for transpose of SOC matrix.

-CSR column index array for transpose of SOC matrix
+array CSR column index array for transpose of SOC matrix.

-array that influences splitting (values stored here are added to lambda for each point)
+array Array that influences splitting (values stored here are added to lambda for each point).

 Notes